erikstacey/pywhiten/README.md

    1) New frequencies are not selected within 1.5/T of existing frequencies, where T is the total time baseline of the dataset.
 This is the (empirical) minimum separation between two frequencies necessary to make reliable independent measurements of each of them.
    2) As the multi-frequency fit is intended as a refinement step, where parameters shouldn't change significantly, frequencies and amplitudes are bounded by default to a small region around their initial values.

+## Issues

+While the core functionality of this software was tested via application with my own scientific research, the conversion to a Python package occurred after this was complete and shortly after I left the field of astronomy.
+If you run into any bugs with the software, but particularly related to the installation of the package, please open an issue or email me directly at erik@erikstacey.com.
+Your diligence is much appreciated!

 ## Change Log:
 * 1.1.2 (Nov 1, 2023)